mdn/content/files/en-us/web/css/contain/index.md

 Containment allows the browser to calculate layout, style, paint, size, or any combination of these for a specific area of the DOM.

 Changes within an element with containment applied are not propagated outside of the contained element to the rest of the page.
-The main benefit of this is that the browser does not have to re-renders the DOM or page layout as often, leading to performance benefits.
+The main benefit of this is that the browser does not have to re-render the DOM or page layout as often, leading to performance benefits.

 Using the `contain` property is useful on pages with groups of elements that are supposed to be independent, as it can prevent element internals from having side effects outside of its bounding-box.